iremkapucuoglu/p4b-website/content/en/posts/2022-07-13-is-munich-15-minute-city-ready.md

 date: 2022-07-25T10:00:00.000+00:00
 description: 'GOAT as a planning tool is a suitable instrument for implementing and planning a 15-minute city.
-Read here what constitutes a 15-minute city and whether the city of Munich is ready for it. '
+Read here what constitutes a 15-minute city and whether the City of Munich is ready for it. '
 image: "/images/blog/muc-15mincity/banner.webp"
 summary: GOAT as a planning tool is a suitable instrument for implementing and planning a 15-minute city.
-Read here what constitutes a 15-minute city and whether the city of Munich is ready for it.
+Read here what constitutes a 15-minute city and whether the City of Munich is ready for it.
 thumbnail: "/images/living-_1_.webp"
 title: 'Is Munich 15-minute city ready? '